Ken’s Guide to General Plumbing

 3. How to Avoid Plumbing Problems

 The plumbing in your home is a complex system of pipes, faucets, fittings, and drainage systems.
 Most of your plumbing is working behind the scenes, so it can be difficult to determine if there are any problems on the horizon.
 Fortunately, there are many things you can do (or not do) that can extend the life of your plumbing system and keep major problems from happening down the road.
-Click the links below to learn how to avoid problems with your plumbing.

 Winterize Your Plumbing

 While South Carolina isn’t considered a cold climate, it can still get very cold here and most homes aren’t built with cold weather in mind.
-Because of this when the temperatures do drop below freezing, the pipes in your home are likely no the most insulated against the cold.
+Because of this when the temperatures do drop below freezing, the pipes in your home are likely not the most insulated against the cold.
 This leaves them very susceptible to freezing.

 Frozen pipes are both dangerous and inconvenient.
 When pipes freeze, the water inside expands and can cause cracks, leaks, or breaks in the joints.
 If your pipes break and start leaking, it can cause some serious damage to the rest of your home.
 Additionally, if the water in your pipes is frozen, you won’t be able to take showers, wash dishes, run the washing machine, or any other task that requires running water.